fuhry/linux-agent/README.md

 # Linux Agent
-The Linux Agent is client side software that creates and transfers image based backups of the block devices on a Linux machine.
+The Linux Agent is client side software that creates and transfers image-based backups of the block devices on a Linux machine.

 ## Project Overview